mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 ```

 ```
-Garhawks are large (over one metre wingspan) flying carnivores, originally from Nagaschk, a planet to spinward of the Imperial core.
+Garhawks are large (over one meter wingspan) flying carnivores, originally from Nagaschk, a planet to spinward of the Imperial core.
 Natives of the world, a TL3 race, delighted in hunting; their use of garhawks in sport sparked interest among human visitors.
 Once the trick of raising and